cgevans/qslib/docs/experiments.rst

 Protocols
 ^^^^^^^^^

-A basic :class:`Protocol` is generally made up of :class:`Stages` s, which are made up of :class:`Step` s.
+A basic :class:`Protocol` is generally made up of :class:`Stage` s, which are made up of :class:`Step` s.
 These are often compatible with AB's software.

 .. autosummary::